atixlabs/hardhat-time-n-mine/README.md

 In any case, it will fail if the date is not a second-exact date (i.e. has not zero milliseconds).

-String formats are thos supported by [Date.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) but we recommend sticking to ISO string or YYYY-MM-DD(as the other depend on the timezone you are in and/or to implementation-specific date formats).
+String formats are those supported by [Date.parse()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) but we recommend sticking to ISO string or YYYY-MM-DD(as the other depend on the timezone you are in and/or to implementation-specific date formats).

 Examples: